 Every physical therapist on the Hillcrest Physical Therapy team is certified in the Otago Exercise Program through the University of North Carolina at Chapel Hill School of Medicine and Center for Health Promotion and Disease Prevention.

-Hillcrest Physical Therapy offers the Otago Exercise Program at their post-acute facilities, outpatient clinics and through home health services in and around the Omaha area.
+Hillcrest Rehab Services offers the Otago Exercise Program at their post-acute facilities, outpatient clinics and through home health services in and around the Omaha area.

 According to Gardner, patients have shown a high level of motivation in sticking to their individual Otago Exercise Programs.